 There is a great need for individuals who possess both technical background and management skills to run the large variety of technical enterprises.
 Traditionally, engineers move into management positions in technical enterprises without having a formal academic background in management.
 The Engineering Management graduate, however, is better equipped to recognize the effects of new technology on management issues and to understand the products and services produced by these technical firms.
-This understanding gives Engineering Management graduates an edge over M.B.A.s and traditional managers, and enables them to become effective leaders in the engineering industry.
+This understanding gives Engineering Management graduates an edge over traditional managers, and enables them to become effective leaders in the engineering industry.

 The M.S. in Engineering Management is designed to accommodate working adults with courses generally meeting in the evening.
 The interdisciplinary design of the program allows students to take courses from faculty in engineering, business, computer science and/or statistics.
 The elective courses in the curriculum give students the opportunity to concentrate study in their areas of interest.